electron/electron/docs/tutorial/accessibility.md

 ## Devtron

-In Devtron, there is a new accessibility tab which will allow you to audit a page in your app, sort and filter the results.
+In Devtron, there is an accessibility tab which will allow you to audit a page in your app, sort and filter the results.

 ![devtron screenshot][devtron-screenshot]